AU-BCE-EE/ALFAM2-data/README.md

 For now, it is possible to cite [this paper](https://doi.org/10.1016/j.agrformet.2017.11.027) and mention the version number.

 # References
 For a description of the dataset, see this paper: <https://doi.org/10.1016/j.agrformet.2017.11.027>.
-For the ALFAM2 model for ammonia emission, with parameter estimation based on the ALFAM2 dataset, see this paper: <https://www.sciencedirect.com/science/article/pii/S1352231018308069>.
+For the ALFAM2 model for ammonia emission, with parameter estimation based on the ALFAM2 dataset, see this paper: <https://doi.org/10.1016/j.agrformet.2017.11.027>.
-A digitable object identified (doi) and author list are forthcoming.
+A digitable object identified (doi) and author list specifically for the dataset are forthcoming.